Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Introduction

-\item \textbf{Training data}: In AID, the challenge lies in ensuring that the training data reflects the diversity and complexity of real-world scenarios.
-If the training distribution \( \mathcal{P}_{\text{train}}(x) \) is derived from controlled, synthetic settings, it may diverge from the actual distribution encountered at deployment \( \mathcal{P}_{\text{actual}}(x) \).
-This mismatch can be quantified using the Kullback-Leibler (KL) divergence:
+\begin{enumerate} \item \textbf{Training data}: In AID, the challenge lies in ensuring that the training data reflects the diversity and complexity of real-world cases.
+If the training distribution \( \mathcal{P}_{\text{train}}(x) \) is derived from controlled and limited generators, it may diverge from the actual distribution encountered at deployment \( \mathcal{P}_{\text{actual}}(x) \).

-where a high divergence indicates a substantial shift between the training and real-world data distributions.